Unboxed-Software/solana-course/content/transfer-fee.md

 The constant 10,000 is used to convert the fee basis point percentage to the equivalent amount.

-## Configuring a mint with transfer fee
+## Configuring a mint with a transfer fee
-`spl-token` provides the `ExtensionType` enum which has all the extensions.
-Configuring a mint with transfer fee extension involves three important instructions:
+Configuring a mint with a transfer fee extension involves three important instructions:
- - Create account: Creates mint account.
-Account creation involves allocate space, transfer lamports for rent and assigning it's owning program.
+ - Create account: Creating the account, including allocating space, transfering lamports for rent, and assigning it's owning program.
- - Initializing transfer fee config: Creating the configuration of transfer fee with transfer fee authority, withdraw withheld authority, fee basis points and maximum fee.
+ - Initializing transfer fee configuration: Configuring the transfer fee with the transfer fee authority, withdraw withheld authority, fee basis points, and maximum fee.
  - Initializing mint: Initialize the mint with the transfer fee configuration.

-*Important note*: Transferring tokens with a transfer fee requires using `transfer_checked` or `transfer_checked_with_fee` instead of transfer.
+*Important note*: Transferring tokens with a transfer fee requires using `transfer_checked` or `transfer_checked_with_fee` instead of `transfer`.
 Otherwise, the transfer will fail.

 TODO
 The `spl-token` package provides the `ExtensionType` enum which has all the extensions.
 We can specify multiple extensions at a time, but for this lab we will go with just the `TransferFeeConfig` extension.

 ## Collecting fees
-Depending on the use case, the fees can be credited to the mint authority or we can create a dedicated account for collecting fees which is called a fee vault.
+Depending on the use case, the fees can be credited to the mint authority or we can create a dedicated account for collecting fees called a "fee vault".

-There are two ways in which we can collect fees.
-First one is batch collecting from multiple accounts which are recipients of the mint.
-We fetch all the accounts which have withheld tokens for our mint and then withdraw fees to desired account.
+We can collect fees in two ways.
+The first approach involves fetching all the accounts that have withheld tokens for our mint and withdraw the fees to either the mint authority or the fee valut.
 ```ts
 const accounts = await connection.getProgramAccounts(
 	TOKEN_2022_PROGRAM_ID,